TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 During training, we will carry out communications in the three axes of parallelism.
 To do this, we will need to create a different `torch` `ProcessGroup` for each parallel dimension in each process.

-The axis that requires the most interconnection bandwidth is the Tensor Parallel one (we will delve into this issue in Section 3 [REFERENCIA SECTION3]).
+The axis that requires the most interconnection bandwidth is the Tensor Parallel one (we will delve into this issue in [Section 4](#tp)).
 Therefore, we will always place the processes of the same Tensor Parallel Group on the same node, so we will never use a TP size greater than the number of GPUs per node (Section 3.2 of [[2]](https://arxiv.org/pdf/2104.04473)).
 If we are unable to fit the model in a single node using tensor parallelism, we will need to divide the model across multiple nodes in the pipeline parallel dimension.
 The pipeline parallel size will be the smallest possible that allows us to accommodate a copy of the model, and we will use the remaining GPUs to create different copies in the data parallel dimension (Section 5.4.2 of [[2]](https://arxiv.org/pdf/2104.04473)).

 In Nanotron, we will first set the different sizes of each parallelism in the config file.
 Then, during the initialization of the `DistributedTrainer`, we will create a [`ParallelContext`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/parallel/context.py#L12).
 This object will be responsible for creating and storing all the `ProcessGroups`, allowing us to access them easily and in an organized manner.
 Below, we show how to create a `ParallelContext` and how to use it with torch's Distributed communication package.